MichaelBayangos/Task_Manager/README.md

 ## About Task Manager

 **Task Manager** is a web application built with Laravel to help users manage their tasks efficiently.
-It provides a simple and intuitive interface for creating, organizing, and tracking tasks.
-Whether you're managing personal to-dos or team projects, Task Manager makes it easy to stay on top of your work.
+It provides a simple and intuitive interface for creating, editing, and deleting tasks.
+Whether you're managing personal to-dos, Task Manager makes it easy to stay on top of your work.

 ### Key Features